What questions, you might ask? These questions.

-As far as I know, Apple won’t be auditing developers’ self-reported data collection practices.
-Even the shadiest app developers that employ the shadiest and most invasive tracking will be able to report that they don’t collect any data.
-This is exactly why we’re worried that our apps will look bad in comparison to apps from developers who aren’t as open in their answers.
+Even the shadiest app developers that employ the shadiest and most invasive tracking are able to report that they don’t collect any data.
+This is exactly why we’re worried that our apps look bad in comparison to apps from developers who aren’t as open in their answers.

 What data do you collect?